antonio490/linux/ha-cluster.md

 Fabric fencing devices include:
 - Shared storage that can be cut off for a target host by another host (for example, an external storage device that supports SCSI-3 persistent reservations)
 - Intelligent network switches

+#### DRBD

+Even if you're serving up static websites, having to manually synchronize the contents of that website to all the machines in the cluster is not ideal.
+For dynamic websites, such as a wiki, it's not even an option.
+Not everyone can afford network-attached storage, but somehow the data needs to be kept in sync.

+*Enter DRBD, which can be thought of as network-based RAID-1.*

 ### Build & Installation